B2B Outreach for Nonprofits: 5 Ways to Reach Donors Without Cold Calling

 Strategy 1: Research Event Calendars Before Reaching Out

 Every nonprofit runs events.
 Galas, charity runs, silent auctions, galas, community breakfasts, and recognition dinners fill their annual calendars.
-These events represent perfect outreach opportunities because they have specific sponsorship needs with defined deliverables.
+These events represent perfect outreach opportunities because they’ve specific sponsorship needs with defined deliverables.

-A study by Eventbrite found that 72% of nonprofit event organizers struggle to find qualified sponsors ([Eventbrite](https://www.eventbrite.com/), 2024).
-They are actively looking for partners.
+A study by Eventbrite found that 72% of nonprofit event organizers struggle to find qualified sponsors (Eventbrite, 2024). they’re actively looking for partners.
 Your job is to find them before they give away all available slots.

 Start by building a list of nonprofits in your target geography or cause area.
 Follow them on social media.
 Subscribe to their newsletters.
 Monitor their websites for event announcements.
 When you identify an upcoming event, research the sponsorship tiers and deadlines.